Citation, DOI and article data

-Spinal ependymomas are the most common spinal cord tumour overall, seen both in adult and paediatric population.
+Spinal ependymomas are the most common spinal cord tumor overall, seen both in adult and pediatric population.

-Spinal ependymomas are the most common intramedullary neoplasm in adults, comprising 60% of all glial spinal cord tumours7.
-They are the second most common intramedullary neoplasm in the pediatric population, representing 30% of pediatric intramedullary spinal neoplasms6.
+Spinal ependymomas are the most common intramedullary neoplasm in adults, comprising 60% of all glial spinal cord tumors 7.
+They are the second most common intramedullary neoplasm in the pediatric population, representing 30% of pediatric intramedullary spinal neoplasms 6.

 Peak incidence is in the fourth decade, with 39 years being the mean age at presentation.
 Males are more commonly affected than females.

-There is an increased incidence with neurofibromatosis type 2.
+There is an increased coincidence with neurofibromatosis type 2.

-Clinical presentation is similar to that of other intramedullary spinal tumours, with pain, weakness and sensory changes common.
+Clinical presentation is similar to that of other intramedullary spinal tumors, with pain, weakness, and sensory changes common.

-The frequent presentation of sensory symptoms may be explained by the proximity of these centrally located tumours to the spinothalamic tracts.
-Dominant motor symptoms are commonly associated wtih very large ependymomas5.
+The frequent presentation of sensory symptoms may be explained by the proximity of these centrally located tumors to the spinothalamic tracts.
+Dominant motor symptoms are commonly associated with very large ependymomas 5.

 - cellular (the most common intramedullary type)